rtosholdings/riptable/README.md

 **Categorical**: replaces both pandas groupby and Categorical class

-**SDS**: a new file format which can stack multiple datasets in multiple files with zstd compression, multiple threads and no extra memory copies.
-SDS also supports loading and writing datasets to shared memory (with no extra packages).
+**SDS**: a new file format which can stack multiple datasets in multiple files with compression, threads, and no extra memory copies.
+SDS also supports loading and writing datasets to shared memory.

 Getting Started
 ----------------